 Crossing the Col de Voza the ascent begins on a dirt 4WD track winding its way to the Maison Neuve and our pick up point.
 This track while wide is slippery and deceptively steep.
 If any of us thought it would be an easy descent at the end of a long day we were in for a rude shock

-Happy to finally be down we make our back to the chalet and another beautiful 3 course meal.
+Happy to finally be down we make our way back to the chalet and another beautiful three course meal.

 Experience the walk for yourself here